hieu-le296/Product-Management-System-Python/README.md

 ## License

-This project is initial for academic work at the University of the Fraser Valleyw.
+This project is initial for academic work at the University of the Fraser Valley.
 All Rights Reserved.